DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - Usages of the nominative and genitive
 - Sentences with *est*, *sunt*
 - **Homework (due before class)**:  Watch my short video on [substantive inflection](https://www.youtube.com/watch?v=D-x9X1v3170) and, then, read and study the notes on [nouns](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/nouns/) and begin to familiarize yourself with [noun charts](https://lingualatina.github.io/textbook/reference/nouns-paradigms/).
 Also, come to class having written out the declension that the list of nouns in my video belong to and form the nominative and genitive singular and plural for them.
+- **Further Practice**: Check out the [exercises](https://lingualatina.github.io/textbook/exercises/01-nouns-adjs-pron/) on declension identification and the nominative and genitive, as well as Prof. Smith's [exercise](https://neelsmith.github.io/latin101/assignments/nouns/exercise/) with ancient coins (don't worry about the Moodle aspect).

 [Back to top.](#top)